 ♦ Short Cord Adapters – Not really sure what to call these, but you’ve probably seen the short electrical cords they sell so the big ugly transformers some things use don’t take up your entire electrical outlet or power strip.
 If you’ve got some big things to plug in, you might want to take a couple of these short cords, too.
 They also sell power strips now that bend all which ways so one plug won’t get in the way of the next one, so you wouldn’t need the short cords if you had a power strip like that.

-♦ Clothes Pins – Double use: When hanging things on your balcony to dry, use them to clip the clothes to them selves so they don’t blow off; They also come in handy to clip the top corners of your towel on your chair so it doesn’t fall down or blow down on you.
+♦ Clothes Pins – Double use: When hanging things on your balcony to dry, use them to clip the clothes to themselves so they don’t blow off; They also come in handy to clip the top corners of your towel on your lounge chair so it doesn’t fall down or blow down on you.

 ♦ Small Sewing Kit – You never know when you might lose the button off your favorite outfit.
 Also, the needle can be used to reset electronics, like an e-reader.